everybytesystems/dhis2-dataflow-sdk/PHASE_3_COMPLETION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 3 completion represents the final major milestone for the DHIS2 DataFlow SDK.
+Phase 3 completion represents the final major milestone for the DHIS2 EBSCore SDK.
 With all advanced APIs now fully implemented, the SDK provides complete DHIS2 ecosystem integration capabilities that surpass any existing solution.

 The SDK now supports:
 - **Complete DHIS2 Operations** - Every major DHIS2 domain and operation